Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 ### 4.3 Shorthand Assignment Operations

-Shorthand Assignment operations are not suppoerted by XS.
+Shorthand Assignment operations are not supported by XS.

 ### 4.4 Bitwise Operations

-Bitwise operations are not suppoerted by XS.
+Bitwise operations are not supported by XS.

 ### 4.5.
 Relational Operations
 | **Operation**            | **Syntax** |